protogrid/iOS/README.md

 3. Set the following properties in `General/PGridInfo.plist`:
   a.
 Application Database ID.
 You find this by opening any Card in your application and clicking `This Card -> Show Properties`.
   b.
 Protogrid Host.
 This is your environment root URL without `http://`, e.g. `my-environment.protogrid.com`.
+  c.
+Bundle Identifier.
+This is used by Apple to identify your app and should be of the form "com.your-organization.your-department.your-appname".
+It is important to choose a different Bundle Identifier for each of your apps.
-  c. (optional) Application Version.
+  d. (optional) Application Version.
-  d. (optional) Bundle display name.
+  e. (optional) Bundle display name.
 4. Choose a Simulator as your build target and build & run the project (the 'play' button).
 5. The initial replication of your application will begin.
 Please read the instructions on the screen carefully and follow them until you get to a success message.
 This should take 1-2 minutes, depending on your internet connection, and will download all design data associated with your application into an initial database state.
 6. Your app should now build & run both on device and simulator.
 From here you can use any of Apple's provided rollout options (Enterprise rollout, Testflight internal testing, Testflight Beta testing, AppStore).
+Make sure to select the Release build scheme for the archive build you'd like to submit.

 Versioning
 ----------